chihab0603/bhout/replit.md

 - Text direction adapts automatically (RTL for Arabic, LTR for English/French)
 - Maintain consistent content structure across all languages (Arabic, English, French)
 - Image placeholders and UI elements translate based on selected language
+- **NEW (July 31, 2025)**: Force translation of ALL Arabic titles to selected language (English/French) regardless of topic, ensuring no Arabic titles remain untranslated in the preview interface

 # System Architecture